lgaggini/bind2ansible/README.md

 ```

 ## Configuration
-At the top of both scripts there are configuration settings:
+At the top of bash scripts and in the `bind.ini` there are configuration settings:

 ### bind2ansible.sh